jrhawley/recipes/_recipes/african-peanut-stew.md

 ## Directions

 1. In a large saucepan, heat olive oil over medium heat
-   1. Add onion and garlic, sauté until translucent
+   1. Add onion and garlic, saute until translucent
 2. Add bell pepper, sweet potato, tomatoes, and juices
    1. Raise to medium-high heat, simmer for 5 minutes
    2. Season with salt and pepper